 Discover the Leyton Sailing Team

-Relive the events that have shaped the Leyton Sailing adventure through the commitment and successes of our skippers.
+Relive the events that have shaped the Leyton Sailing adventure through the commitment and successes of our Team.

-This was the season which saw the rise of Arthur and his team of experts (Aymeric Chappellier, Christophe Espagnon, Jean-Baptiste Le Vaillant, Quentin Ponroy) all the way to their magnificent victory in the Brest Grand Prix! .
+This season has seen the rise of the Team (Arthur Le Vaillant, Aymeric Chappellier, Christophe Espagnon, Jean-Baptiste Le Vaillant and Quentin Ponroy) all the way to their magnificent victory in the Brest Grand Prix

 We arranged a tour of Europe (England, France, Italy, and Spain) with our Figaro Bénéteau 3 for public relations and client events to highlight the group’s commitment to sustainable projects and ocean preservation. .